KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 KeyboardKit has ways to automatically show an ``Callouts/InputCallout`` when the user types, and has a ``CalloutService`` protocol that can provide actions to present in an ``Callouts/ActionCallout`` when long pressing certain keys.

-👑 [KeyboardKit Pro][Pro] unlocks localized providers for all locales.
+👑 [KeyboardKit Pro][Pro] unlocks localized services for all locales.
 Information about Pro features can be found at the end of this article.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro